amh-framework/amh/README.txt

-WARNING: fragileChainAlgo can/must be casted into chainAlgo!
+WARNING: algo_chain_fragile can/must be cast into algo_chain!